NityaDave07/ai-crop-disease-detection-agent/Contribution.md

 ## 🚀 How to Contribute

-Follow these steps in order:
+Follow these steps in order

 ### 1. Fork the Repository